janaaboelnil/Landing-page-project-1/README.md

 ## Description
 Through the page you can find info. about Udacity such as: History, Nanodegrees, How to enroll, and Certifications.
+**Disclaimer**
-All data used are from wikipedia to read more: https://en.wikipedia.org/wiki/Udacity
+The only copied part is the content itselfvused are from wikipedia to read more: https://en.wikipedia.org/wiki/Udacity

 ## programming languages used